alxndrTL/mamba.py/README.md

 ## Sources and where to learn more
 - the [Mamba paper](https://arxiv.org/abs/2312.00752) : describes the Mamba architecture as implemented in this repo, which allows to model sequences in linear time.
 - the [Mamba implementation](https://github.com/state-spaces/mamba), which is written in PyTorch but uses a parallel scan written in CUDA.
 This is the version that is the fastest.
-- [a minimal PyTorch implementation of Mamba](https://github.com/johnma2006/mamba-minimal), which implements the scan operation as a sequential loop.
+- [a minimal PyTorch implementation of Mamba](https://github.com/johnma2006/mamba-minimal), which implements the scan operation as a sequential loop (its performance are a bit worse than the 'sequential' line in the first graph).
 This code closely follows [this file](https://github.com/state-spaces/mamba/blob/da2626b5a5f347a8e844ac5e96a2cbcde3c34abb/mamba_ssm/modules/mamba_simple.py) from the officile Mamba implementation, but replaces the CUDA convolution with ```torch.nn.Conv1d```, and the selective scan written in CUDA with a sequential loop.
-The code of this repo closely follows these 2 files.
+The code of this repo follows the structure of these 2 files.
 - [Prefix Sums and Their Applications](https://www.cs.cmu.edu/~guyb/papers/Ble93.pdf), by Guy E. Blelloch (1993).
 - [Parallelizing Linear Recurrent Neural Nets Over Sequence Length](https://arxiv.org/abs/1709.04057) : applies a parallel scan over the sequence in order to get rid of the sequential for-loop.
 - x.com/fchollet : original pscan implementation.